keepcoding-tech/libkc_logger/CONTRIBUTING.md

 ## Code

-Please adhere to kclog's code style.
+Please adhere to libkc_logger's code style.
 In general it follows the conventions from the [Google C/C++](https://google.github.io/styleguide/cppguide.html) style guide.
 Some of the key points, as well as some additional guidelines, are enumerated below.